 Student Advice Centre

-The Students’ Union offers a free, confidential and independent advice and representation service which provides support for a variety of issues, including housing, immigration, money, academic, health, legal issues, consumer rights and employment: http://www.warwicksu.com/contact/advice/
+The Students’ Union offers a free, confidential and independent advice and representation service which provides support for a variety of issues, including housing, money, academic, health, legal issues, consumer rights and employment: http://www.warwicksu.com/contact/advice/

 All student data is collected, processed and disclosed in accordance with the General Data Protection Regulation 2018 and will be treated as confidential.
 Any information you provide will only be seen by a small number of University staff who monitor the provision of student services.
-If you are funded by a UK Research Council, the University is required to inform the relevant funding body of your withdrawal date and the reasons why you have decided to leave.
+If you are funded by a UK Research CouncilLink opens in a new window, the University is required to inform the relevant funding body of your withdrawal date and the reasons why you have decided to leave.